hojjatabdollahi/program-r/README.md

 ## Introduction

 Program R is an AIML interpreter written in Python.
 It includes an entire Python 3 framework for building you own chat bots using
 Artificial Intelligence Markup Language, or AIML for short.
+This project was initially forked from [program-y](https://github.com/keiffster/program-y)

 Program R is fully cross platform, running on